 Monday December 13, 2021

-Healthcare Industry-Recognized Apprenticeship Programs
+Healthcare Industry-Recognized Apprenticeship Programs (IRAP)

 ASHHRA and Dallas College are seeking healthcare systems and sites that will use the IRAP model to onboard, train and retain employees.

 To help close the growing skills gap, a new apprenticeship model has emerged to help Americans obtain relevant skills and as a faster pathway to high-paying jobs.
 Dallas College was awarded $12 million dollars to create and scale apprenticeships nationally in the healthcare industry.
 Core team partners include the ASHHRA, Workcred, Bufflehead Strategies, and Solutions for Information Design (SOLID – a DoD contractor and pro-veteran career readiness company).